 The Mothership, photograph documenting site-specific projection, 2023

 Using the Brodie Lab’s video footage of the forked fungus beetles, The Mothership is a site-specific projection that collages video and animation evoking the inner transport system of a living tree (xylem and phloem), the moon rise, spores descending in the forest, and the beetles themselves, presented here as small white ghosts of light.
+The projection was screened over two evenings in July 2023.

 Thanks to the Professors Vince Formica, Butch Brodie, and Eric Nagy; the Mountain Lake Biological Station staff and community; and sound artist Stephen Vitiello, who recorded additional sound for the Mothership video documentation.